mm80843/T3.5/docs/Benef/PBN__Benef_821.md

 # __Evidence-based insights for authorities__

-## Name of the Benefit

-Provides timely and evidence-based insights into the effectiveness of government interventions

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in real-time data and analytics can enhance the effectiveness of government interventions and mitigate risks in crisis situations.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_891.md)